Loopring/protocols/packages/loopring_v3/DESIGN.md

 - The Merkle tree root is restored as it was before the withdrawal.
 The balance is restored.
 - The list of withdrawals we stored on-chain for the reverted block are thrown away when reverting.
 A user was never able to withdraw from these in `withdrawFromApprovedWithdrawal` because the block associated with the withdraw list was never marked as finalized.

-## Order sharing with Dual-Authoring
+## Order Sharing with Dual-Authoring

 Very similar as in protocol 2, but used a bit differently.